 - Web compute node: Complete the end-user transaction.

-- Web compute node: Send the completed transactional data, along with the reference data context, to temporary durable storage that is guaranteed to give a predictable response.
+- Web compute node: Send the completed transactional data with its reference data context to temporary durable storage that is guaranteed to give a predictable response.

 - Web compute node: Signal the end-user completion of the transaction.

-- Background compute node: Extract the transactional data, post-process it if necessary, and send it to its final storage location in the current system.
+- Background compute node: Extract the transactional data, process it further if necessary, and send it to its final storage location in the current system.